nrfconnect/sdk-nrf/samples/event_manager/README.rst

 Event Manager
 #############

-The Event Manager sample demonstrates the functionality of the Event Manager subsystem.
+The Event Manager sample demonstrates the functionality of the :ref:`event_manager` subsystem.
 It uses an event-driven architecture, where different modules communicate through sending and processing events.